 Veggie Gardens for Kids

-Making a children’s vegetable garden effectively means choosing appropriate plants.
-Vegetables that are good choices and easy to grow include:
+Making a children’s vegetable garden effective means choosing appropriate plants.
+Vegetables that are good choices and easy-to-grow include:

 Of course, children love to snack, so include favorites like cherry tomatoes, strawberries, or peas as well.
 You might consider implementing a fence or trellis for vine-growing vegetables or even a small sitting area where children can snack on these favorite treats.